pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

 {% endhighlight %}
 [\[game.scala\]](https://github.com/LukasGasior1/event-sourced-dice-game/blob/master/game/src/main/scala/lgasior/dicegame/domain/game.scala#L128)

-New copy of a game is created with an updated state (here we add the rolled number to the `rolledNumbers` map).
+A new copy of the game is created with an updated state (here we add the rolled number to the `rolledNumbers` map).
 We also add the new event to `uncommitedEvents` so that the caller of `roll` knows what events were generated.

 All state changes happen as a result of events being applied.
-If we want to change game state we need to generate an event and apply it.
+If we want to change the game state we need to generate an event and apply it.

 `applyEvent` is overriden in each of game subclasses and each of them handles different set of events.